adamelliotfields/notes-archive/2017/08/26/java-functional-programming.md

 Pure functions can be cached.
 This is known as memoization.

 ### Higher Order Functions
+Functions can be passed both values and functions, and in the same way return either a value or a function.
+A function that accepts one or more functions as arguments and/or returns a function is a higher-order function.

 ### Functional Composition

-### Closures

-### Lazy Evaluation
+Composition is the act of combining simple functions to build more complicated ones.
+The result of each function if passed as the argument to the next.

+The Function interface has two instance methods - `andThen` and `compose` to facilitate functional composition.

+`x.andThen(y)` is equivalent to `y.compose(x)`.

 ### Lambdas
 A lambda expression represents an anonymous function.
 It is comprised of a set of parameters, the lambda operator (`->`), and a function body.

-When there is a single statement curly brackets are not mandatory and the return type of the anonymous function is the same as that of the body expression.
+When there is a single statement curly braces are not mandatory and the return type of the anonymous function is the same as that of the body expression.

 Read more [here](https://docs.oracle.com/javase/tutorial/java/javaOO/lambdaexpressions.html).